Student Travel and Education Abroad: Health and Safety

 REASON FOR POLICY

-This policy endeavors to support education abroad opportunities, and at the same time place great importance on protecting the welfare and safety of students.
+This policy endeavors to support education abroad by balancing the educational value of participation in international activities with the potential risks to the welfare and safety of students.

 FREQUENTLY ASKED QUESTIONS

 (call for 24-7 support information)